 4. Vanilla Essence

 As a rule of thumb, vanilla essence is far less strong than vanilla extract.
-You can substitute by using half of the amount of vanilla essence than the recipe calls for.
+You can substitute by using twice the amount of vanilla essence than the recipe calls for.

-So, if the recipe calls for 1 teaspoon of vanilla extract, use ½ teaspoon of essence.
+So, if the recipe calls for 1 teaspoon of vanilla extract, use 2 teaspoons of essence.
 If a recipe has other strong ingredients, like carrot cake or chocolate chip cookies, you likely won’t taste the difference between the two, but if you are baking something in which the primary flavor is vanilla, it’s best to use the real deal extract.

 5. Vanilla Infused Milk